Sophus-PHLin/Sophus-PHlin.github.io/_talks/2025-03-25-stat-seminar.md

   - courses
 ---

-# Seminar on Equilibrium Statistical Physics

-Introduction: This is a discussion class on equilibrium statistical physics in Peking University.
+This is a discussion class on equilibrium statistical physics at Peking University.
 The teacher-in-charge is Prof. Huaqing Huang (黄华卿).
 My presentation topics are "Kondo model and the renormalization group" and "Bethe ansatz".
 Here are the presentation slides (in Chinese):

 [Kondo model and the renormalization group](https://Sophus-PHLin.github.io/files/kondo.pdf)